 10 Fascinating Things to See in Mexico City’s Centro Historico

-This post may contain affiliate links.
-Read my Disclosure & Privacy policies for more detail.
+Post may contain affiliate links.
+Read my Disclosure & Privacy policies for more details.

 Mexico City, or Tenochtitlán as it was known back in the day, was founded in what is now the Centro Histórico.
+Exploring this historic area is essential for understanding the city’s roots.

 If this image sounds familiar to you, it’s probably because you’ve seen it on the Mexican flag.

 Mexico City’s historic center neighborhood is an absolute must-visit for history nerds.
-As you visit the various attractions you’ll learn about Mexico City’s evolution from the ancient city of Tenochtitlán into the metropolis we know today.
+As you visit the various attractions, you’ll learn about Mexico City’s evolution from the ancient city of Tenochtitlán into the metropolis we know today.

 There are all kinds of restaurants, bars, food stands, and cafes tucked into side streets in the centro historico, but for me, the main draw of this neighborhood is the sightseeing.

-In this guide, I’ve highlighted a few of my favorite spots to help you get started, but I highly encourage you to poke around beyond these (and to visit other neighborhoods in Mexico City as well)— there are plenty more gems to uncover.
+In this guide, I’ve highlighted a few of my favorite spots to help you get started, but I highly encourage you to poke around beyond these (and to visit other neighborhoods in Mexico City as well)—there are plenty more gems to uncover.

 Further Reading: